yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 Once again, we will build a very simple web app, which will render the survey data provided by backend in a JSON API format.

+We will start with the boilerplate, which has everything we need for the basic React app, implement a Redux middleware to process JSON API documents and provide the reducers data in an appropriate format, and build a simple UI on top of that.

 First of all, we need a backend with a JSON API support.
 As this article is fully dedicated to the frontend development, I prebuilt publically available data source so that we can focus on our Web App.
 If you are interested, you may check [the source code](https://github.com/yury-dymov/phoenix-json-api-example).
 Note that there are many [JSON API implementation libraries](http://jsonapi.org/implementations/) available for all kind of technology stacks, so feel free to choose one, which will work best for you.

 My demo web service provides us two questions.
 First one has two answers, second — three.
 The second answer to the first question has three comments.

 You can review the web service output [here](https://phoenix-json-api-example.herokuapp.com/api/test), which will be converted to something similar to this after the user presses the button, and data is successfully fetched.

 ## 1. Download The Boilerplate
 To reduce time on Web App configuration, I developed [small React boilerplate](https://github.com/yury-dymov/json-api-react-redux-example/tree/initial), which can be used as a starting point.